salaboy/from-monolith-to-k8s/README.md

 - **GET /**: get all agenda items

 ### Challenges
-- **Different Data Storage**:In real-life, a service like this one might justify a separate data store optmized for search and reads.
+- **Different Data Storage**:In real-life, a service like this one might justify a separate data store optimized for search and reads.
 - **Consider different requirements for different phases of your application**: During conference time, we might want to provision more instances (replicas) for this service to serve more traffic
 - **Use Flags to limit functionality**:We might want to consider restricting the POST endpoint when the conference start

 ## Email Service
 The Email Service is an abstraction of a legacy system that you cannot change.
-Instead of sending emails from the previous services, we encapulated in this case an Email Server behind a REST API.
-Because we are defining a new API, we can add some domain specific methods to it, such as sending a Conference Notification Email.
+Instead of sending emails from the previous services, we encapsulated in this case an Email Server behind a REST API.
+Because we are defining a new API, we can add some domain-specific methods to it, such as sending a Conference Notification Email.

 > You should **fork** and **jx import** this service as we did with the API Gateway project.